Emergency Department to Community Services Youth Transition Protocol

 As a member of the London Service Collaborative, I learned a lot about making change at the system level.

-— Youth Service Collaborative member
+Youth Service Collaborative member

 The Be Safe resource was so successful in the London-Middlesex community that it has since expanded to multiple communities across the province.
 The youth-adult partnership model used in the development of Be Safe was also viewed as a successful engagement model, with value for both youth and adult participants.

-Who was involved?
+Who is involved?

 The Service Collaborative brought together over 50 members including youth, children’s mental health and addiction workers and physicians.

-Next steps
+Next Steps

 The Oversight Committee continues to monitor the Youth Transitions Protocol, identifying where action is needed to support sustainability.